danielsaidi/website_danielsaidi/collections/_posts/2013/2013-04-15-new-legal-label-in-mkmapview.md

 tags:  ios objc geo
 ---

-I am using Google Maps in a couple of iOS apps that I have created.
-Or, at least I was before Apple threw out Google Maps and put in their own.
-So, now I guess I am using Apple Maps instead.
+I'm using Google Maps in a couple of iOS apps.
+Or, at least I was before Apple replaced Google Maps with their own engine.
+So, now I guess I use Apple Maps.
+And Apple Maps adds an annoying little label.

-I have always admired Apple for their wonderful design, but when it comes to the new MKMapView that is powered by Apple Maps, I find the following annoying:
+I have always admired Apple for their wonderful design, but when it comes to the new `MKMapView` that is powered by Apple Maps, I find the new legal label annoying:

 ![Apple Maps In Action](/assets/blog/2013/2013-04-15-map.png)